-- classical antiquity (here the Theban cycle) as the lens through which Dante focuses on blasphemy: blasphemy against Zeus/Jove → blasphemy against the Christian deity
+- classical antiquity (here the Theban cycle) is the lens through which Dante focuses on blasphemy; he treats blasphemy against Zeus/Jove as equivalent to blasphemy against the Christian deity

 - “Qual io fui vivo, tal son morto” (Inf.
-14.51) = the principle that being eternally oneself, unrepentant and unameliorated for all eternity, is the true punishment of hell = the principle that we are our own hell
+14.51): this verse enunciates the principle that being eternally oneself, unrepentant and unameliorated for all eternity, is the true punishment of Hell

-- by the same token, the rivers of hell are composed of our tears: again, we are our own hell
+- by the same token, the rivers of Hell are composed of our human tears, the distillate of human suffering: again, we are our own Hell

 Inferno 14 begins with a backward glance at the anonymous Florentine suicide whose tale concludes Inferno 13.
 Moved by “la carità del natio loco” (love of our native city [Inf.
 14.1]), the pilgrim, a fellow Florentine, gathers up the boughs and leaves that were scattered by the fleeing wastrel and the rampaging hounds: “raunai le fronde sparte / e rende’ le a colui” (I gathered up the scattered boughs / and gave them back to him [Inf.
 14.2-3]).
 In a final homage to the body that the suicide cast off before it was a tree, the pilgrim makes restitution of its scattered boughs.